 A Tiger in the Sand: Selected Writings on Nature, Cape, 2006.

-I have contributed to 24 other books and publications: such as Birds New to Britain:1980-2004, Poyser, 2005, a reissue of J A Baker The Peregrine and The Hill of Summer, HarperCollins, 2010 (edited with John Fanshawe) and a foreword for On The Margins: The Fen Raft Spider of Redgrave and Lopham Fen by Helen Smith and Sheila Tilmouth 2014.
+I have contributed to 24 other books and publications: including Birds New to Britain:1980-2004, Poyser, 2005, a reissue of J A Baker The Peregrine and The Hill of Summer, HarperCollins, 2010 (edited with John Fanshawe) and an introduction for Moth by artist Sarah Gillespie (2021) and a contribution to Biodiversity by artist Kurt Jackson 2021.